AIforEvents

 Are these real quotes?

 They are anonymised composites based on interviews and common patterns.
-They are written to reflect real habits, not to represent one employer.
+They reflect real habits, not one employer.

 What is the safest first use of AI for a busy planner?

 Not always.
-Many teams start with whatever assistant their company allows.
+Start with what your company allows.
 Policy comes first.
-Then features.
+Then test features.

 How do I stop AI from creating lazy work?

 Use checklists, name a reviewer, and keep examples of good writing.
-AI output should be edited like a junior draft, not published raw.
+Edit AI output like a junior draft.

 What is the biggest mistake teams make?

-They scale AI use before they fix data hygiene.
+They scale AI before fixing data hygiene.
 Messy inputs produce confident mistakes.
 Clean the basics first.

 Try one recap workflow after an event: notes to actions, with a named owner for each action.
 Keep it small and measurable.